July 2022

 Fig.5

-Philippine Islands: Young musicians playing the mouth and nose, postcard, Scheut Missionaries, after 1907, private collection.
+Philippine Islands: Young musicians playing the mouth and nose, postcard, Scheut Missionaries, after 1907, private collection

+Some nasal flutes are made from a narrow bamboo internode.
+The node at one end has a small hole for blowing.
+A variable number of finger holes are drilled along the tube, sometimes including a thumb hole.
+The flutes are decorated with incised or pyrographed designs, or left undecorated.
 Other flutes are blown through a hole drilled in the side, not far from the closed end of the pipe.
-A Fiji flute (inv.
-0133), made of a large decorated bamboo internode, is representative of a model with several equally spaced holes, the outer holes of which can both be used for blowing.
-In practice, one direction of play is generally preferred by the musician.
+A flute from the Fiji Islands (fig. 1, inv.
+0133), made from a large decorated bamboo internode, represents a type with several equally spaced holes, the outermost of which can both be used for blowing.
+In practice, musicians generally favour one playing direction.

-A long flute from New Caledonia (inv.
-0364), made of an artificially curved reed with reinforced knots to avoid splitting, is probably not really a nasal flute.
-Mahillon acquired it at a world exhibition in Paris and considers it a nasal flute.
-There is very little literature on it and its use has been lost.
-Photographs of this type of instrument show the musician apparently with his mouth closed, but whose nose does not seem to be pressed against the flute either.
+This long flute from New Caledonia (fig. 2, inv.
+0364), made from an artificially curved reed with reinforced nodes to prevent splitting, is probably not truly a nasal flute.
+Mahillon acquired it at a world exhibition in Paris and considered it to be one.
+Very little literature exists on the instrument, and its use has been lost.
+Photos of this type of flute show musicians apparently with closed mouths, but their noses also do not appear to be pressed against the instrument.
+This flute has only one hole near each end: one for blowing, on the wider side, and the other for altering the pitch.

 Text: Claire Chantrenne